cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 ## Missingness & Privacy

-Hospital reporting has moved between mandatory and voluntary periods, so participation varies by state and week.
-Weeks a hospital did not report are left missing and are not imputed.
-RSV admissions from the voluntary period before November 2024 are badly undercounted.
-Census aggregates are summed from whatever states are present, so a missing state lowers the aggregate rather than blocking it.
+The source applies no cell suppression or volume masking.
+All reported counts are published directly.

+Unobserved values reflect facility non-reporting rather than privacy suppression.
+Missing hospital reports are not imputed.
+In census roll-ups, missing states are omitted from the sum rather than blocking the aggregate.

 ---